Is It Safe to Travel to Germany in 2026?

 Familiesmoderate

-Families with children should be cautious in crowded areas and ensure access to healthcare, as the risk of terrorism and health concerns like measles are present.
+Families with children should exercise caution in crowded places and ensure access to healthcare, as emergency services can be strained in the event of an attack.

 Remote Workerslow

-Remote workers can find good connectivity in urban areas, but should remain vigilant in public spaces due to the threat of terrorism.
+Remote workers can find reliable internet in urban areas, but should remain vigilant in public spaces due to the ongoing threat of terrorism.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Germany.